MaximeWewer/OpenLDAP-docker-setup/README.md

 - **Add service account**

-To add a service account, use the `06-add-service-account.sh` script followed by the service account name.
+To add a service account and set its ACLs, use the `06-add-service-account.sh` script followed by the service account name.

 ```bash
 bash 06-add-service-account.sh serviceAccountName